happiguru/InspireQ/README.md

 This project has been deployed on Heroku using the `Heroku CLI` and a continuous deployment pipeline has been setup between Heroku and GitHub.

 ## Instructions
-Once inside the application, you have to create an account since you are a new user so as to be able to enjoy all that the web app has to offer.
-Once you've created the application, you can use the navigation links to navigate anywhere within the page.
+Once within the app, you'll need to register an account because you're a new user and want to take advantage of everything the web app has to offer.
+After you've finished creating the application, you can use the navigation links to move around the page.

 ## ✒️ Authors